If you’d like to contact us by email: email@example.com

-Ryan McNair is currently the Technical Product Owner for SMRxT Inc, a Medication Adherence company focused on software and IoT devices to monitor when patients do and don’t take their medicine.
-Previously, Ryan held multiple engineering and leadership positions at Cerner Corp, a provider of Electronic Health Record software and services to hospitals.
-Ryan is focused on successful technology implementations across the healthcare sector and sees DevOps as a powerful tool in the business value stream for all SaaS products.
+Ryan McNair is currently helping improve access to Digital Risk Management services at RSA Security, a Dell Technologies company.
+Previously, Ryan held multiple engineering and leadership positions at Cerner Corp, a provider of Electronic Health Record software and services to hospitals, and SMRxT, a Medication Adherence company focused on software and IoT devices to monitor when patients do and don’t take their medicine.
+Ryan is focused on successful technology implementations and sees DevOps as a powerful tool in the business value stream for all SaaS products.
 Outside the office, you’ll find Ryan tearing up the local mountain bike trails and making sawdust in his basement workshop.

 Systems Architect and Security guy, but involved in many aspects of Technology for clients of all sizes.
 DevOps has changed the world for how solutions are implemented both internally and delivered to clients globally.
 Looking forward to what’s next, other than self-driving cars.
 DevOpsDays is a great forum for sharing what’s working, and talking about that thing that everyone wants most - innovation.